TykTechnologies/tyk-charts/tyk-single-dc/README.md

 In order to refer Tyk Dashboard license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DashLicense`.

-#### Developer Portal License
+#### Enterprise Portal License

-In order to refer Tyk Developer Portal license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DevPortalLicense`.
+In order to refer Tyk Enterprise Portal license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `EnterprisePortalLicense`.

-#### Developer Portal Admin Password
+#### Enterprise Portal Admin Password

-In order to refer Tyk Developer Portal's admin password through Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.
+In order to refer Tyk Enterprise Portal's admin password through Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.

-#### Developer Portal Storage Connection String
+#### Enterprise Portal Storage Connection String

-In order to refer Tyk Developer Portal connection string to the selected database through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DevPortalStorageConnectionString`.
+In order to refer Tyk Enterprise Portal connection string to the selected database through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `EnterprisePortalStorageConnectionString`.

 > [!WARNING]
 > If `global.secrets.useSecretName` is in use, please add all keys mentioned above to the secret.